adeadfed/psql-golang-rce-poc/README.md

 # PostgreSQL RCE PoC via nested SQLi queries
-This is a supporting material for my article at {CHANGEME}.
+This is a supporting material for my article at my [website](https://adeadfed.com/posts/postgresql-select-only-rce/).
 Go check it out if you haven't already!

 ### Setting up the server
 1. Install the Postgresql Docker container